Steve Sesnick

-Stephen Eugene Sesnick Jr. (September 8, 1941 – October 27, 2022) was an American rock club and rock band manager, and later an inventor and businessman.
+Stephen Eugene Sesnick Jr. (September 8, 1941 – October 27, 2022) was an American rock club and rock band manager, and later a businessman.
+Sesnick is known for being the manager of the Velvet Underground.

 Early life

 Sesnick was born in Hoboken, New Jersey, on September 8, 1941.
 He was educated at St. Cecilia High School in Englewood, New Jersey and he went on to play freshman basketball for St. John's University in New York City.

 Velvet Underground manager

 Sesnick was manager of the Boston Tea Party, a seminal Boston nightclub founded in 1967, which was the first in Boston to spearhead the burgeoning psychedelic rock and underground rock scene, and which also helped break bands which went on to become major stars.
 Sesnick was replaced in 1968 by Don Law.

 The Velvet Underground shows at the Tea Party were particularly notable and the band became especially popular in Boston.
 Sesnick also knew the band from his involvement with Andy Warhol's Exploding Plastic Inevitable.
 After the Velvet Underground ended their association with Warhol and Paul Morrissey in 1967, they selected Sesnick to be their manager.
 Sesnick was also associated with Jonathan Richman at the start of his career.

-Over the next few years, Sesnick influenced the Velvet Underground to move toward a more commercial direction in their music..
-Doug Yule was invited to join the Velvet Underground when John Cale quit.
+Over the next few years, Sesnick influenced the Velvet Underground to move toward a more "overtly pop direction" in their music.
+Doug Yule was encouraged to join the Velvet Underground when John Cale quit.
+Yule said "It was put into that sort of AM/hit-FM kind of format three to five minutes max, and very 'up' kind of stuff."
 Lou Reed later accused Sesnick of driving "a wedge between" him and Yule during the recording of Loaded in 1970, and Yule did aver that Sesnick favored him as the potential leader for a new Velvet Underground, minimizing Reed's role.